How to look for records of... Architectural history records held by other archives

 The National Archives, Kew, Richmond, Surrey TW9 4DU

 Records of successive works departments are held at The National Archives under the series WORK.
 Also held here are the records of the architects departments of many government bodies, such as the Education Department, Local Government Board and the Poor Law Commission.

 Maps, plans and architectural drawings are scattered throughout many different series of records; see Maps and Plans in The National Archives 1.
 British Isles c1410-1860 (HMSO 1967).

 Two major national and international resources based in London have entered into a joint initiative: the V&A + RIBA Architecture Partnership brings together in a single location the drawings and archives collections of the Royal Institute of British Architects and the architectural drawings and photographs in the collections of the Victoria and Albert (V&A) Museum.
 From November 2004 these collections have been accessible through the appropriate study rooms in the Henry Cole Wing of the V&A. The collections contain material likely to be of interest to researchers studying particular buildings or architects, whether in the public or private sector, from the Renaissance to the present day.
 Access is free, but you must make an appointment.

 London SW7 2RL

-For further information about the RIBA’s drawings and archives collections and the RIBA Study Room, visit the RIBA website and follow the links to the Architecture Gallery and the V&A + RIBA Architecture Partnership.
+For further information about the RIBA’s drawings and archives collections and the RIBA Study Room, visit the RIBA Library and Collections page .

-For further information about the V&A’s collections of architectural drawings and photographs and the Prints and Drawings Study Room, visit the links to Architecture.
+For further information about the V&A’s collections of architectural drawings and photographs and the Prints and Drawings Study Room, see the V&A study rooms page.

 RIBA’s library and photographic collections are at RIBA headquarters.
-You can also access the library catalogue online.
-Follow the links to Library and Catalogue.
+You can access the Library catalogue online.

 RIBA British Architectural Library